Streamlining the Path to Purchase: Event Discovery to Seat Selection

 - Retain the efficiency of the mobile-first flow while optimizing the desktop experience with clearer layouts and contextual guidance.

-- Enhance the ticketing process with educational touchpoints that help users make informed decisions about their purchase.
+- Enhance the ticketing process with educational touchpoints that help users make informed purchase decisions.

-- Create an adaptive seat map that dynamically adjusts to different venue layouts, ensuring users can easily find and select their seats.
+- Create an adaptive seat map that dynamically adjusts to different venue layouts, making seat selection simple and intuitive.

 01 Adapting the Ticketing Flow for Web

-Building upon the existing app flow, we optimized the web experience by leveraging the larger screen space on desktop and tablets to enhance user education and streamline the purchasing process.
-The first step in this flow was the Calendar page, where users were introduced to upcoming events at Cosm.
-Given its critical role in discovery and decision-making, I worked closely with stakeholders and participated in multiple design critiques to refine the calendar, location, and category filter components.
-This ensured that users could easily find events relevant to them, setting the stage for a smoother purchasing experience.
+Building on the existing app flow, we optimized the web experience by using the larger screen space on desktop and tablet to enhance user understanding and streamline the purchasing process.
+The first step in this flow was the Calendar page, where users could explore upcoming events at Cosm.

-From there, users would navigate to the Event Detail page, where we presented essential ticketing information and event metadata upfront, reducing unnecessary clicks and improving clarity.
-Key details like event type, duration, and age restrictions helped users quickly determine if an event suited their needs, minimizing decision fatigue and ensuring a smoother path to purchase.
+From the Calendar, users moved into the Event Detail page, where key ticketing information and event metadata were presented upfront to minimize extra clicks and improve clarity.
+Essential details such as event type, show duration, and age restrictions helped users quickly determine if an event matched their interests, reducing decision fatigue and maintaining momentum toward checkout.

 02 Helping Users Understand Ticket Variations

-Cosm’s venue offers multiple ways to experience an event, from different floors to ticket types, but users often found it difficult to differentiate between seating options, pricing tiers, and what each ticket included.
-To address this, we needed to present this information more clearly to reduce confusion and create a more informed purchasing process.
+Cosm’s venue offers multiple ways to experience an event, from different floors to unique ticket types, but users often struggled to distinguish between seating options, pricing tiers, and inclusions.
+To solve this, we focused on presenting information more clearly and contextually to make comparisons intuitive.

 - Venue Experience Selection: Users could now choose between Hall or Dome seating before entering the seat map.

-- Ticket Tiers & Pricing Indicators: We introduced visual indicators ($, $$, $$$) alongside ticket descriptions to simplify decision making.
+- Ticket Tiers & Pricing Indicators: Visual cues such as $, $$, and $$$$ were added alongside ticket descriptions to simplify decision-making.

-By providing additional context and visual cues, we ensured that users could easily compare options and confidently select the best experience for their needs.
+By adding clarity and visual structure, users could easily compare options and confidently select the experience that best matched their preferences.

 03 Designing the Seat Map Experience

-An intuitive seat selection process was essential to the user experience.
-Working with our content designer, I refined the seat map to improve the venue’s visual clarity, ensuring users could easily understand the venue screen placement, venue shape, and seating layout.
-To further enhance usability, I designed components for every seat type and state, aligning with real-world configurations.
+An intuitive seat selection process was central to the overall user journey.
+Working with our content designer, I refined the seat map to improve visual clarity, making the venue’s layout, screen placement, and seating structure easy to understand at a glance.

-The optimized web experience improved event discovery and ticket purchases.
-Enhancing filters and presenting key details upfront reduced friction, increasing user engagement.
-The refined seat selection process, including a mini map for orientation, minimized confusion and improved conversion rates.
-Close collaboration with stakeholders ensured alignment with business goals, while iterative design refinements led to a more intuitive and scalable purchasing flow.
+The optimized web experience strengthened event discovery and streamlined ticket purchases.
+Enhancing filters and presenting key details upfront reduced friction and increased user engagement.
+The refined seat selection process improved orientation, reduced confusion, and led to higher conversion rates.

-This project reinforced my ability to account for edge cases, maintain large design files, and improve cross-team communication.
-By working closely with developers and stakeholders, we delivered a ticketing flow that was both technically feasible and user-friendly.
+This project reinforced my ability to design for scalability, manage complex design systems, and collaborate effectively across teams.
+Working closely with developers and stakeholders, we delivered a ticketing flow that was both technically sound and intuitive for users.

-- Refining pre-purchase educational moments: Enhancing onboarding screens to provide better ticketing guidance before seat selection.
+- Refining pre-purchase education: Enhancing onboarding screens to better guide users before seat selection.

-- Adjusting seat map visuals: Ensuring the digital seat map aligns more accurately with real-world venue layouts for better user confidence.
+- Adjusting seat map visuals: Aligning the digital layout more closely with the physical venue to increase user confidence.

-- Continuing user research: Conducting usability tests and gathering qualitative feedback to fine-tune the flow based on real customer experiences.
+- Continuing user research: Running usability tests and gathering feedback to fine-tune the flow based on real customer behavior.

-By continuously iterating on this foundation, we are ensuring that the ticketing experience remains as seamless and engaging as possible.
+By iterating on this foundation, we can ensure the ticketing experience continues to evolve in clarity, accuracy, and engagement.